CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### Rename
 ![RenamingComponents](./asset/img/renamingComponents.gif)

-> Just like _create_, right-click and click _rename_ at the file that you want change the name.
+> Just like _create_, right-click and click _Rename_ at the file that you want change the name.
 >> If you don't input _group_ or _component_'s name newly, it's name will not be changed.

 ### Delete
 ![DeletingComponents](./asset/img/deletingComponents.gif)

-> Right-click and click _delete_ like other functions.
+> Right-click and click _Delete_ like other functions.
 >> Just in case, let's imagine the situation that you deleted some group or component.
 >> _However_ it was just an accident, not you really wanted.
 >> Don't be panic already!
 Please open your file again, before you save it.